success4lyf/Cafe-App-Project/README.md

 # Cafe-App-Project

-> A pop-up Cafe App that lets user to log and track orders
+> A client has launched a pop-up café in a busy business district.
+They are offering home-made lunches and refreshments to the surrounding offices.
+As such, they require a software application which helps them to log and track orders.

 ## Client Requirements